BioJulia/PopGen.jl/docs/simulations/sibship.md

 - Their `population` name will be that of their relationship (e.g. "fullsib")

 :::tip plugging into relatedness
-The `relatedness` function will recognize the population names output from simulating siblingship and only estimate relatedness for the appropriate pairs.
+The `kinship` function will recognize the population names output from simulating siblingship and only estimate relatedness for the appropriate pairs.
 If you need this functionality, you are strongly discouraged from manually editing the resulting `PopData` from `simulatekin`.
 :::